-This book, first published in 1865, would come to be more commonly known simply as Alice in Wonderland (AiW).
-It’s also worth noting while the papers of the time did review Carroll’s later works—and none measured up to AiW in the critics’ eyes—that original work was all but unheralded; a simple announcement of its publication was all that appeared.
+This book, first published in 1865, would come to be more commonly known simply as Alice in Wonderland.
+It’s also worth noting while newspaper critics of the time did review Carroll’s later works—and none measured up to AiW in their eyes—that original work was all but unheralded; a simple announcement of its publication was all that appeared.
 Regardless of title, however, there could be no disguising the book’s content, as James Adams, a scholar of Victorian literature, noted of it:⁶

 Alice in Wonderland engages in a […] thoroughgoing frustration of moralism; few works have ever been more subversive of the pieties of childhood.

 With this information, we’re able to place the Alices solidly in the realm of the grotesque.
-And, as it mocks the Victorian-bourgeois status quo, it’s all the more marginal to that milieu.
-None of Carroll’s classical, historical, and mathematical references, his puns and witticisms directed at the highly educated, can save it from this categorization.
+And, as they mock the Victorian-bourgeois status quo, they are all the more marginal to that milieu.
+None of Carroll’s classical, historical, and mathematical references, his puns and witticisms directed at the highly educated, can save them from this categorization.
 Two elements in particular cement the works as grotesque: nonsense and satire.